Yam and Vegetable Sauce

 Puna yam is sweet and starchy and is the yam we use for maximum Nigerian yam recipes.

-The pumpkin leaves said above aren’t halloween pumpkin leaves. they’re Nigerian pumpkin leaves: Telfairia occidentalis. in case you do now not have those, use spinach. that’s what I used within the video below with super effects.
+The pumpkin leaves said above aren’t halloween pumpkin leaves. they’re Nigerian pumpkin leaves: Telfairia occidentalis. in case you do now not have those, use spinach with super effects.

 upload palm oil until you get the consistency you like.
 For the actual taste palm oil may be very important to this recipe, vegetable oil or any other oil can’t be used as alternative.